ycrgotike/sql-data-analytics-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me

+Hi there!
+I'm **Yashwanth Chenna Reddy Gotike**.
+I am currently pursuing an **MSc in Web and Data Science** at the University of Koblenz, with a strong passion for data engineering and a keen interest in developing scalable data solutions.